 In the case of nested transactions, ROLLBACK rolls back to the nearest START TRANSACTION.
 For example, if transactions are nested five levels, then five ROLLBACK statements are needed to undo all of the transactions.
 A transaction is either committed or rolled back, but not both.
 That is, you cannot roll back a committed transaction.

-The following statement undoes the changes made to the database since the beginning of a transaction.
+The following statement undoes database changes since the beginning of a transaction.

 ROLLBACK WORK;